bastien34/cookiecutter_ooo_extension/README.md

 #### AddonUI.xcu
-File that contains every think to create toolbars and Menubar.
+File that contains everything to create toolbars and Menubar.

 ## Localization